itpp-labs/pos-addons/pos_debt_notebook/README.rst

   * It creates extra record in accounting system (pos.order.line).
 It can be used as a backup for *Manual Updates*
   * It works with following problem case:

     In case of purchasing products with taxes not included in the price, such journals cannot be used along with normal payments

+* TODO.
+Improvements on heavy usage (Many POSes, Many Partners)

+  * Num of users with cached Debt History must be limited
+  * Limit issue in ``reload_debts`` (check FIXME note there)

 Credits
 =======